Trump's pick for new CIA chief dogged by secret prisons

 “She may face the same tough choice that Tillerson and others have faced: Stick to your convictions or knuckle under to keep your job,” a fourth official said.

-Iran is a third test, these officials said.
+Iran is a third test, those officials said.
 The U.S. intelligence assessment is that the 2015 deal to curb Iran’s nuclear weapons program is on balance a good one, and that Trump’s criticism of it threatens efforts to constrain Iran’s nuclear ambitions and ties with the other nations that negotiated the pact, China, France, Germany, Britain and Russia.

 Some current and former CIA officials said they saw some benefit to naming an insider to head the agency.